sridhar-sivaraman/react-jsdom-gulp/README.md

 # react-jsdom-gulp
->>>Unit testing for react modules using gulp, mocha and jsdom, Here I have created a checkbox using [React], and wrote a unit test for the same, using [Gulp], [Mocha] and [jsdom].
+>Unit testing for react modules using gulp, mocha and jsdom,
+>Here I have created a checkbox using [React], and wrote a unit test for the same,using [Gulp], [Mocha] and [jsdom].
-The main reason for this switch is [Jest] being too slow for running tests.
+>The main reason for this switch is [Jest] being too slow for running tests.

 ### Dependencies
 This requires [npm] for running make sure to install the same.